giorgiofellipe/cordova-plugin-datecs-printer/README.md

   - 4- Alignment code (you can find the codes [here](#alignment-codes))
 - **printBarcode(barcodeType, barcodeData):** this will print a barcode accordingly to the given type and data (you can find the barcode types code [here](#barcode-types-code))

+### Reported Working Printer Models

+These models were reported as working as expected:

+<sub>(if you notice another model please let us know by opening a issue and reporting)</sub>

+- DATECS DPP 250
+- DATECS DPP 350
+- EPSON TM P80

 ### Example
 ```javascript
 window.DatecsPrinter.listBluetoothDevices(